svetkars/rpc-designate/doc/installing/configure-dns-server-pool.rst

 Configure a DNS server pool
 ===========================

-Designate supports multiple pools of DNS servers which enable network operators to scale networks as needed, as well as separate internal and external availability zones.
+Designate supports multiple pools of DNS servers that enable network operators to scale networks as needed, as well as separate internal and external availability zones.
 Place the DNS server pool file ``designate_pool.yml``) in the OpenStack deploy directory.